tedkotz/be6502/README.md

 originally spec'd.

 ### 3.7152 MHz Clock
-The only oscillator I had on hand was a 3.7152 Mhz oscillator.
+The only oscillator on hand that was close to 1MHz was a 3.7152 Mhz oscillator.
 It wired up exactly the same as the 1Mhz clock and ran without issue.

 ### Address Decoding logic
-Ben said that the address layout was some what wasteful of address space, but the engineering tradeoff was for mor efficiency in complexity of the decoder.
+Ben said that the address layout was some what wasteful of address space.
+The engineering tradeoff goal was to reduce the complexity of the decoder.
 In fact, all his decoding logic only uses 3 nand gates, a pretty impressive feat.

 ##### Original Ben Eater Memory Layout